Navigating Complex Church Hires

 The first contact with a passive candidate is typically a relational conversation, not a job presentation.
 It is an expression of genuine interest in their work and their sense of calling.
 The opportunity is introduced later, once a relationship has been established.

 This approach takes longer and requires more relational investment than a traditional search.
 But it consistently produces better outcomes, because the candidates who emerge from it are those who have been drawn to the opportunity by genuine alignment, not by the need for a change.
 And candidates who arrive that way are far more likely to stay.
+For churches navigating a complex hire, structuring the search committee well is equally important to ensure the process can move with the right pace and discernment.

 Written by